 - Press the Windows + R keys on your on-screen keyboard to open Run, then type “regedit” into the input field.
 Press the OK button to launch the Registry Editor.

 - You can navigate the Registry Editor by expanding folders using the arrow icon next to their names.
 Using this, locate the following Registry key: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SideBySide\Winners\x86_policy.9.0.microsoft.vc90.crt_1fc8b3b9a1e18e3b_none_02d0010672fd8219\9.0 The second to last entry varies from computer to computer — we used ours as an example.
 You need to look for an entry with both “9.0” and “crt” in the name.

 - If you’re in the correct Registry key, you should be able to see three values: one called Default, then two strings of numbers.

 - Check the data value of the Default entry, and ensure that it matches the longer number entry (see the image below.)

 - If the Default value isn’t the same as the longest number, double-click on the Default value and manually input the number.
 Make sure to do this correctly so each number and character matches.

 - Close the Registry Editor and restart your computer.

 Method 4: Install the latest Microsoft Visual C++ Redistributable Packages

 To ensure that your issue doesn’t come from damaged or corrupt Visual C++ files, you can easily download and install the latest versions from the official Microsoft website.
-Click here and install these files, then simply restart your computer to verify if the problem still exists.
+First, you need to download and install Microsoft Visual C++ Redistributable files, then simply restart your computer to verify if the problem still exists.